 8. 533 Royal St., The Merieult House

 Built for the merchant Jean François Merieult in 1792, this house was the only building in the area left standing after the 1794 fire.
 Legend has it that Napoleon offered Madame Merieult great riches in exchange for her hair, to create a wig to present to a Turkish sultan (she refused).
-Nowadays, it’s home to the excellent Historic New Orleans Collection museum and research center.
+Nowadays, it’s home to the excellent Historic New Orleans Collection.

 Cross Toulouse Street to: